 The first step here is building an email list for affiliate marketing.
 To begin, you can capture email addresses from your website visitors by offering a lead magnet such as an ebook or a guide.

 Once you have a list of subscribers, you can create a series of emails promoting relevant products or services, including affiliate links to those products.

 You can promote your affiliate links through email marketing by sending emails that focus specifically on advertising the links.
 For example, the email could be dedicated to promoting a specific product.
 Here’s an example.

-Alternatively, place your link organically in the quality content you send to your email list.
+Alternatively, you can place your link organically in the quality content you send to your email list.
 For example, it could be an educational email about a specific subject.
 You can then include an affiliate link when you mention a particular product.